Flight of Poles from the USSR

-The next major wave of forcible displacement resulted from the 1939 Soviet invasion of Poland in which 320,000 Polish citizens (originally estimated at 700,000 up to 1 million) were deported to Siberia in a Soviet attempt to de-Polonize annexed lands in 1940–41.
+The next major wave of forcible displacement resulted from the 1939 Soviet invasion of Poland in which 700,000 and up to 1 million Polish citizens (Polish estimate, Soviet sources say 320,000) were deported to Siberia in a Soviet attempt to de-Polonize annexed lands in 1940–41.
 About 150,000 of them perished in the Soviet Union before the end of the war.
 The opportunity for organized flight came in a remarkable reversal of fortune.
 Following Operation Barbarossa, the USSR was forced to fight its own former ally, Nazi Germany, and in July 1941 signed a London treaty with Poland, granting amnesty for Polish citizens in the Soviet Union.
 The evacuation of the Polish people from Siberia by General Anders lasted from March to September 1942.
 Well over 110,000 Poles went to Iran including 36,000 women and children.

 Spontaneous flight from eastern borderlands of the Second Polish Republic occurred during the Massacres of Poles in Volhynia and Eastern Galicia lasting until the end of 1944.
 Most Poles who survived World War II on Soviet territory left in accordance with the Polish-Soviet repatriation agreements.
 It was the final wave of mass migrations, referred to as the Polish population transfers (1944–46) in the aftermath of Allied victory over Germany.
 The displacement followed the Curzon Line accepted by the US administration and UK government during the Teheran, Yalta and Potsdam meetings with the Soviet leaders.
 Although not invited to participate in the multilateral talks, new Poland was assigned the so-called Recovered Territories as compensation for the loss of the eastern half of its prewar territory to the Soviets.